OussamaBenramdane/React-Github-Profile-Finder/README.md

 ## The API

-The api used in the app is : [Openweathermap](https://openweathermap.org/)
+The api used in the app is : [Github API](https://docs.github.com/en/rest)

 ## Instalation